PHASE 4 OF 7

 Features that feel important but won't change the judge's decision.
 Kill them.

-• Admin panels, settings pages, user profiles
+• Admin panels, settings, profiles

-• Edge cases, error handling, input validation
+• Edge cases, error handling, validation

-• Database migrations, multiple user types, permissions
+• Migrations, multiple user types, permissions

 Kill this